-This Remodeling Costs Guide, updated for 2020, will help you research accurate prices for the most popular home renovation, remodeling and construction projects.
-On average, doing a complete house renovation costs $40,000-60,000.
+On average, doing a complete house renovation costs $44,000-75,000, depending on the number of rooms you want remodeled, scope of work involved, as well as local labor rates.
 However, most homeowners choose to tackle one room or project at a time.
 This saves money and makes the process less overwhelming.

-Our comprehensive list includes the cost of over 45 popular Interior Remodeling, Exterior Construction, Electrical, Mechanical (HVAC / Plumbing) projects, grouped by type.
-It is continuously updated to include new projects, as well as price adjustments for materials.
+Research the costs of over 45 popular interior remodeling, exterior construction, electrical, mechanical (HVAC / plumbing) projects, grouped by type.
+The cost guide is continuously updated to include new projects, as well as price adjustments for materials.

 Get started on your remodel by requesting free estimates from remodeling contractors near you.